WHAT IS AN EXHAUST FILTER?

-In order to meet stringent emissions regulations, introduced in 2009, all new diesel vehicles are fitted with an exhaust filter.
-These are also known as Diesel Particulate Filters (DPFs).
-Vehicles equipped with a DPF have more efficient emissions control.
-DPFs efficiently capture and store particles from exhaust gases, helping to lower tailpipe emissions.
+Meeting or exceeding stringent EU6 emissions regulations, all new-diesel Jaguar vehicles are fitted with an exhaust filter, also known as a Diesel Particulate Filter (DPF).
+This is used to efficiently capture and remove 99% of all particulates from the exhaust fumes, helping to lower tailpipe emissions.